agalue/LGTM-PoC/README.md

 * [Step CLI](https://smallstep.com/docs/step-cli)
 * [Linkerd CLI](https://linkerd.io/2.12/getting-started/#step-1-install-the-cli)

-The solution has been tested on macOS.
+The solution has been designed and tested only on an Intel-based Mac.
 You might need to change the scripts to run them on a different operating system.

 ## Start